htnghi/intern_pheno_nnets/README.md

 ```

 * Observation:
-    + RNN is very bad at the moment with the current one-hot encoding.
-Maybe we need another way of encoding for this model.
+    + RNN is very bad at the moment with the current one-hot encoding => need another way of encoding for this model.
-    + Another thing is training.
-Training RNN is too slow.
-Not sure, if we reduce the dimention of data, we can run RNN faster or not.
-I did an investigation, there are some other ways of dimention reduction, such as UPMA, ...
+    + Training RNN is too slow => if we reduce the dimention of data, we can run RNN faster or not => such as UPMA, ...
-    + I have asked a friend for an account at LRZ :).
-He's working there, and gives me an account to run on some servers there.

 * Overview the current results with the best tuned parameters for each model